yumikim381/upgd-dl-project/README.md

 ## Deep Learning Project

 This is the repository for the ETH Deep Learning project, based on the original paper "Addressing Loss of Plasticity and Catastrophic Forgetting in Continual Learning" from [here](https://openreview.net/forum?id=sKPzAXoylB).
-We propose an improvement to the Utility-based Perturbed Gradient Descent (UPGD) method by injecting adaptive noise.
+We propose Utility-based Stochastic Gradient Descent with Adaptive Noise injection as an improvement to the Utility-based Perturbed Gradient Descent (UPGD) method.
+Experiments show that our model achieves higher average accuracy (55.38\% vs. 55.29\%) and average plasticity (45.52\% vs. 41.86\%).

 Details of our approach and results can be found in our [Report](./usgd_with_adaptive_noise.pdf)